Policy analyst, Kaitātari kaupapahere

 You may need

-- a Bachelor’s degree with a major in public policy or similar
+- a bachelor's degree in political science and policy or similar area

-- a postgraduate degree like a Master of Public Policy
+- a Master of Public Policy or similar

 - experience in similar work